How to Detach a Session in Tmux: 4 Comprehensive Methods

 TL;DR

-How to Detach a Session in Tmux
+How to Detach Tmux Session?

 1. Shortcut Key Combination